 In general, a good interventionist has the following:

-• A professional understanding of the disease of addiction and whether a particular treatment center or method of treatment will be better than another, and can explain why.
+• A professional understanding of drug and alcohol addiction and whether a particular treatment center or method of treatment will be better than another, and can explain why.

 • Knows when detox is necessary and how long for the particular substance.